 - Hot Hands, hand warmers for long days out in the snow

 - small stretchy gloves to keep hands warm in cool weather

 - fabric headbands to keep ears warm and windy hair out of our faces

-- bandaids with cute pictures on them (because smiles make tears disappear faster)
+- bandaids with cute pictures on them because smiles make tears disappear faster

 - glow sticks for fun outside at night

 - bubbles – lots and lots of bubbles

 - Folding pocket guides from flowers to bugs or knots

 Getting outside can be easy and tones of fun.
 You don’t need fancy gadgets and gear, or special toys and activities, but they don’t hurt either!